University of Illinois Willard Airport: Ground transportation

+As of 2023, there is no public transit service to the airport.
+The Champaign–Urbana Mass Transit District provides service approximately one mile to the northeast in Savoy.

 Four car rental agencies have offices in the terminal building.
 The airport is reached from U.S. Route 45, five miles south of downtown Champaign.
 The nearest expressway exit is Exit 229 (Monticello Road) on Interstate 57, about a four-mile drive from the terminal.
 Parking facilities include a paid parking lot, rental car parking lot, and curbside loading zone.

 Economic impact

 In 2016, the Champaign County Economic Development Corporation commissioned an Economic Impact Report with support from community sponsors.
 The report found that the airport had a total of $74,325,994 annual economic impact and a $204,000 daily impact within Champaign County.
 The 23,266 visitors coming to the area each year because of the airport helped created 112.8 jobs locally.
-Further, the airport was found to generate $10.2 million in annual tax receipts, $2.3 million in annual local taxes.
-More than $800,000 of these local tax dollars goes to local schools.
+Further, the airport was found to generate $10.2 million in annual tax receipts and $2.3 million in annual local taxes.
+More than $800,000 of these tax dollars go to local schools.